 You’ll have every chance of getting blackheads and whiteheads under control by following a daily cleansing routine.
 Use gentle, non-foaming cleansers followed by a non-comedogenic moisturiser.
 This type of moisturiser won’t block your pores.

 Benzoyl peroxide products such as Clearasil reduce the bacterial load on your skin.
-Many people find such topical products work wonders on breakouts.
-Most are available over the counter at your local pharmacy or on supermarket shelves.
+Many people find such topical products work wonders on breakouts, and most are available over-the-counter at your local pharmacy or on supermarket shelves.

 If you want to use natural treatments, azelaic acid may suit you.
 It naturally occurs in grains and acts to limit bacteria and inflammation.